 What is the right page speed and why is it so important?

-Website properties are as essential as a businesses’ physical properties, and in some case, there is no latter element.
-Think about Uber or Amazon which are web-based services.
-Compare today’s information or knowledge economy that is based on information on your fingertips, to the 90’s when the web was ironically called WWW(World Wide Wait).
+Website properties are as essential as businesses’ physical properties, and in some cases, there is no latter element.
+Think about Uber or Amazon, which are web-based services.
+Compare today’s information or knowledge economy that is based on information on your fingertips, to the ’90s when the web was ironically called WWW(World Wide Wait).
 This is where the topic of speed comes into the picture.
 Page speed is a critical factor that can add or shave off millions for certain businesses overnight.